 Courses focus on reading, writing, listening, speaking, and pronunciation all taught by USC teachers.
 You have your choice of focus classes to complement your academic program and can participate in conversation groups with American USC students each week.

 Undergraduate level students who reach Level 5 (equivalent to min.
-TOEFL iBT 70 / IELTS 6) can choose to enroll in our SAT Preparation course, specifically designed to meet the needs of international students, at an additional cost.
+TOEFL iBT 70/IELTS 6/PTE Academic 50) can choose to enroll in our SAT Preparation course, specifically designed to meet the needs of international students, at an additional cost.
 Students looking to transition into a US College or University are uniquely supported with expert admissions advising, test preparation and Intensive English courses.

 USC International Academy’s teaching methods put you, the student, in the center of the learning process.
 Through a contextualized curriculum and collaborative approach, you will develop comprehensive English language skills to prepare you for success in the university classroom and global marketplace.